Reduced-order modeling for Ablowitz-Ladik equation: Numerical results

 \section{Numerical results}

 In this section, we illustrate the energy and momentum preserving properties for the conservative ALE and preservation of the dissipative structure of the damped ALE.
-The POD and DEIM basis are truncated according to the following relative cumulative energy criterion
+The relative cumulative energy criterion